bolt/docs/source/templates.md

 File Structure
 --------------

-A Pilex site consists of a set of twig templates, that are located in the 'view'-folder in the root of your site.
+A Pilex website theme consists of a set of twig templates, that are located in the `view`-folder in the root of your site.
 You can always add more templates, if you want to.
-By default, the `index.twig` template is the homepage, but you can override it, using the configuration settings.
+By default, the `index.twig` template is the homepage, but you can override it using the configuration settings.

 The current default theme contains the following files and folders:

-  - `index.twig` - template front page of the website
+  - `index.twig` - template frontpage of the website.
-  - `entry.twig` - template for a single Entry
+  - `entry.twig` - template for a single Entry.
-  - `page.twig` - template for a single Page
+  - `page.twig` - template for a single Page.
-  - `error.twig` - template for a single entry
+  - `error.twig` - template for displaying errors (including 404's).
-  - `_aside.twig` - helper template that gets included as the sidebar
+  - `_aside.twig` - helper template that gets included as the sidebar.
-  - `_header.twig` - same, but for the header
+  - `_header.twig` - same, but for the header.
-  - `_header.twig` - same, but for the footer
+  - `_header.twig` - same, but for the footer.
-  - `js/` - a folder with some javascript files
+  - `js/` - a folder with some javascript files.
   - `css/` - .. and similarly, some css files.

 The filenames of the 'helper' templates all start with an underscore.
-This is just a convention, to make it easier to instantly recognize which template does what.
-If your contenttypes have a 'template select', Pilex will skip helper templates by default, if you name them like this.
+This is just a convention, to make it easier to recognize which template does what.
+If one of your contenttypes have a 'template select' field, Pilex will skip these helper templates by default.

 <p class="tip">
 Tip: the default template set uses includes to insert the header, footer and such, but you're free to use <a href="http://twig.sensiolabs.org/doc/templates.html#template-inheritance">Template Inheritance</a> if you prefer.
 </p>

 By default, Pilex creates links to single pages based on the contenttypes, and it uses a template based on its name.
 For instance, if your site has a contenttype `foos`, a single record in that contenttype will be available under <a>domain.com/foo/slug-of-record</a>, where `slug-of-record` is the sluggified version of the title.
 Pilex will try to use `foo.twig` as the template to render the page.
-You can change this by either defining another template in `contenttypes.yml`, or using a `templateselect` field in the contenttype.
+You can change this by either defining another template in `contenttypes.yml`, or using a 'template select' field in the contenttype.
 More information about this can be found in the chapter [Working with Content and Content types](/content).

 Template tags